jahama/margarita/README.md

 Vue.use(Margarita)
 ```

-And finally, add the following config on the Nuxt Config file:
+Finally, register it on the Nuxt config file, as any other Nuxt plugin:

 ```js
 // nuxt.config.js